All Episodes

 You're talking about three or four people who knew about this within law enforcement.

-Robert Muller, Rod Rosenstein, Andrew Weissman.
+Robert Mueller, Rod Rosenstein, Andrew Weissman.

-Uh, and they never told Congress what they knew, that they knew of the illegality by the Russians to secure the deal.
+And they never told Congress what they knew, that they knew of the illegality by the Russians to secure the deal.

 They had a legal duty to tell Congress.

-Congress had they known would have stopped it.
+Congress, had they known, would have stopped it.

 And yet they all hushed it up.